tiennou/Tank-Auth/README.md

 1. User-level permission overrides for added flexibility
 1. Add custom fields to your registration page
 1. Approve user registrations manually.
 They can register and activate but not enter until they are approved.
 By default, all registrants are auto-approved: `$config['acct_approval'] = TRUE`.
-1. Replaced the default captcha with [Cool Captcha](http://code.google.com/p/cool-php-captcha/)
+1. Now uses [Cool Captcha](http://code.google.com/p/cool-php-captcha/) as the default captcha (you can still switch to reCaptcha)
 1. Custom views for basic notifications (no more editing the lang file)

 Checklist (or what's left of it):

-1. **Cleanup in progress** - Fork can now be used.
-We're just doing some last minute sweeps before we _"formally"_ launch it.
 1. Buy myself an ice cream

-Requested features:

-1. Nothing yet.
+Feature requests:

+1. Manual approval of users - _COMPLETED_
+1. Custom views for easier customization of notifications - _COMPLETED_

 How to use Tank Auth w/ RBAC
 ------------------------------